jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

 * they are represented with ``[]``
 * they can be made with the list_ constructor_ (``list()``)
-* they can be changed with an operation - they are mutable
+* they can be changed with an operation, which means they are mutable

 *********************************************************************************
 preview